(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 How to Choose your Online Stockbroker

-The brokers mentioned above charge you with almost have the same commission and transaction fees.
-For small-value transactions, the difference ranges from few centavos to few pesos.
-With an increase in the value of your purchases, this difference will also rise in value.
-In this aspect, I can say First Metro Sec and BDO Nomura have the minimum associated fees possible.
-But because the difference can be really small, I suggest you based your decision not on this alone.
+The brokers mentioned above charge you almost the same commission and transaction fees.
+For small-value transactions, the difference ranges from a few centavos to few pesos.
+With an increase in the value of your purchases, this difference will also rise in value, but will still be negligible.
+Because of this, I suggest you make your decision not on this basis alone.

 This equates to the convenience of moving your money to and from your stock trading account.

-Online brokers with the bank counterparts, namely BPI Trade, FirstMetroSec and BDO Nomura, win in this aspect.
+Online brokers with their bank counterparts, namely BPI Trade, FirstMetroSec and BDO Nomura, win in this aspect.

 3. Online Platform Features